Joshua Henry: 2010–2011: The Scottsboro Boys and first Tony nomination

-2011-2016: Violet, concerts and more leading roles on Broadway
+2011–2016: Violet, concerts, and further success

 Henry performed the role of Jake in the American Repertory Theater's production of Porgy and Bess, which began previews August 17, 2011, at the Loeb Drama Center in Cambridge, Massachusetts.
 It officially opened on August 31 and ran through September 30, 2011.
 It transferred to the Richard Rodgers Theatre on Broadway where it played from January 12 until September 23, 2012.

 In May and June 2013, he reprised his Tony nominated role in The Scottsboro Boys at the Ahmanson Theatre.

-Henry performed the role of Flick in the Roundabout Theatre production of Violet which began in April, 2014.
+Henry performed the role of Flick opposite Sutton Foster in the Roundabout Theatre production of Violet which began in April 2014.
 On April 29, 2014, he was nominated for a Tony in the category of Best Actor in a Featured Role in a Musical.

 Henry performed in a one-night concert performance of Parade at the Lincoln Center.
 He starred as Jim Conley opposite Jeremy Jordan as Leo Frank, Ramin Karimloo as Tom Watson, and Laura Benanti as Lucille Frank.

 He appeared in the role of Noble Sissle in the 2016 production of Shuffle Along, or, the Making of the Musical Sensation of 1921 and All That Followed at the Music Box Theatre on Broadway.

 Henry starred as Jamie alongside Cynthia Erivo in a one-night benefit concert performance of Jason Robert Brown's The Last Five Years on September 12, 2016.
 Proceeds from the performance went to the Brady Center, a national gun violence organization.